chaseholdren/senior-react-calendar-challenge/README.md

 ## Senior React Developer Calendar Challenge

-This is my attempt to complete the [An Example Senior React/Redux Developer Task](https://developerjobsboard.co.uk/2018/07/28/an-example-senior-react-redux-developer-task/).
+This is my attempt to complete the challenge described in this article: [An Example Senior React/Redux Developer Task](https://developerjobsboard.co.uk/2018/07/28/an-example-senior-react-redux-developer-task/).
 The challenge is time-limited to 1.5 hours.
 It features adding, selecting, and deleting reminders.
 I didn't have enough time to make reminders editable.

 Here's what it looks like: